testman42/tes3mp-battle-royale/README.md

 This is far from finished, so I won't write anything useful here for now.

-testBR.lua is the file with all the code, and some custom spells and map tiles whicch are neede for code to work are also provided.
+testBR.lua is the file with all the code, and some custom spells and map tiles which are neede for code to work are also provided.

-And some changes have to be made in config.lua, for example chhanging the default respawn point.
+And some changes have to be made in config.lua, for example chhanging the default respawn point, disable resting, etc.

+Feel free to look at the [roadmap](https://github.com/testman42/tes3mp-battle-royale/projects/1) for the project.

+Any kind of [feedback or criticism](https://github.com/testman42/tes3mp-battle-royale/issues/new/choose) is welcome.